apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Tax and Shipping Options

 Depending on where your business is registered, the tax rate can be set by you.
-You can also add shipping rules, including different destinations with different amounts and a **free shipping minimum**.
-Chopin also support discount function, and you can offer percentage or dollar value off for all of your products or just for certain categories.
+You can also set up [shipping rules](https://apiobuild.com/blog/how-to-configure-chopin-store/#shipping), including different destinations with different amounts and a **free shipping minimum**.

+Chopin also supports [discount](https://apiobuild.com/blog/how-to-configure-chopin-store/#discount) function, and you can offer percentage discount or dollar value off for all of your products or just for certain categories.

 <img src="/images/blog/order-summary.png" class="post-img">